mydobie/featureFlags/README-REDUX.md

 ## Checking feature status

+There are two ways to check if a feature is active.

+### useIsFeatureActive hook

-The `useIsFeatureActive` hook can be called.
+The `useIsFeatureActive` hook will return a boolean if the feature is active.

-The only parameter that is the feature flag id and returns a boolean.
+The only parameter that is the feature flag id.

 ```
 import { useIsFeatureActive } from '@mydobie/feature-flags/redux';